 It’s hard to say no to office perks, which can be occasional or frequency depending on what they are.
 Consider options like these:

 Sometimes, all that people need to hear to know that they’re appreciated is “great job on that project.”
 Different variations of one-on-one feedback and appreciation are an excellent choice, so consider these options:

 Employee appreciation efforts are going to be most impactful when they’re integrated into your company culture.
-Embrace this fully, offering opportunities for career advancement or employee services like these:
+Embrace this fully, offering opportunities for career advancement or employee services like the ones listed below.